Projects – populations at risk

 A fenced house yard or safe play area, can also help prevent young children wandering away unsupervised into the farm workplace, the path of vehicles and machinery too.
-For children of all ages, Farmsafe recommends farm families adopt the following child safety practices on their farm, as a matter of priority:
+For children of all ages, AgHealth recommends farm families adopt the following child safety practices on their farm, as a matter of priority:

 - Always ensure children wear seatbelts in cars, utes and trucks

 - Do not allow children to ride on tractors, quad bikes or on the back or utes, and